-A risk management assessment is compiled by the Senior Management Team and helps to facilitate the identification, assessment and ongoing monitoring of major risks to which Somerville is exposed.
-The document is formally reviewed annually but emerging risks are added as required, and improvement actions and risk indicators are monitored regularly.
+A risk management assessment has been compiled by the Officers and helps to facilitate the identification, assessment and ongoing monitoring of major risks to which Somerville is exposed.
+The document is regularly formally reviewed but emerging risks are added as required, and improvement actions and risk indicators are monitored.